Headknot/dotfiles/README.md

 These are my dotfiles.
 Uploaded to simplify creating a new Linux build with my preferred settings.

-[`install.sh`](https://github.com/Headknot/dotfiles/blob/master/install.sh) Creates symlinks for the dotfiles and copies fonts to your home folder.
+[`install.sh`](https://github.com/Headknot/dotfiles/blob/master/install.sh) Creates symlinks for the dotfiles and copies fonts and wallpaper to your home folder.